List of Anita Blake: Vampire Hunter characters: Bradford

 Special Agent Bradley Bradford is part of the Special Research Section, essentially the FBI's version of RPIT.
 He works with Anita in Branson, Missouri, and in Albuquerque, New Mexico, and thinks very highly of her.
-In pulling her file to consider her for possible FBI work, Bradford inadvertently gets Anita tapped as a potential "Spook" – dangerous types hired by the FBI with blacked-out files.
+In pulling her file to consider her for possible FBI work, Bradford inadvertently gets Anita tapped as a potential "Spook" – dangerous types hired by the American government for covert work.

 Bernardo Spotted Horse

 Bodyguard, mercenary and assassin, associate to Edward.
 He has long hair which he uses to conceal a knife.

 Appearances: Obsidian Butterfly, Skin Trade, Hit List.

 Burchard

 Nikolaos's human servant, Burchard was 603 years old.
 He was bald, skilled with weapons, and carried himself like a soldier.
 Anita killed Burchard in Guilty Pleasures by stabbing him in the back and slitting his throat.